 Credit cards aren’t the only way to establish your credit history, but they are usually the easiest way to create a credit history because it is usually easier to open a credit card than other forms of credit such as a car loan or mortgage (lenders are less likely to lend that much money to someone who doesn’t have any credit history).

 Once you have established a line of credit, your actions are reported to the credit bureaus which begin recording your credit history on your credit report.
 Over time, your actions will be used to determine your credit score.
-Here is more information about the difference between credit report and credit score.

 No credit or poor credit?
 If you are having trouble getting approved for a credit card, then you should check out secured credit cards, which require a deposit and sometimes come with an annual fee.
 The deposit works as collateral for your charges and if you don’t make on time payments, the bank will use your deposit to pay your charges.
 Secured credit cards cost a little more than traditional credit cards, but they often come with guaranteed approval and with proper use will help you improve your credit score.
 After proving your ability to make payments, you can often upgrade your secured credit card to a non-secured card that has a better interest rate and doesn’t come with annual fees.